oroinc/documentation/backend/api/actions.rst

 of this operation.

 The action is disabled by default.
-See :ref:`Batch API documentation <web-api--batch-api--enable>` for details about enabling it for an API resource.
+See :ref:`Batch API documentation <web-api--batch-api--enable>` for details on enabling it for an API resource.

 The route name for REST API: ``oro_rest_api_list``.